đź§

 Delivery.
 Data.
 Done Properly.

-Most data programmes don’t fail on ideas.
-They fail in execution — messy data, shifting scope, tight timelines.
+Most data programmes do not fail on ideas.
+They fail in execution: messy data, shifting scope and tight timelines.

 đź§± Data Migration